 - You can check out my Research Portfolio here

-And I’m an Associate Certified Coach who supports other women in STEM who are feeling disillusioned in higher education to uncover their something MORE TO ENJOY.
+I’m an Associate Certified Coach who supports other women in STEM who want create MORE SUCCESS, TIME, ENERGY, AND MEANING in their STEM careers.

 - International Coach Federation Global Member